 The traditional colors of the festival are green, yellow and purple.
 The symbols used are hares and eggs, representing fertility (because we all know that bunnies breed like, well, rabbits) and new life.

-There are Germanic Academic texts which categorically state that Eostre and Ostara was originally the Goddess Ishtar-Astarte.
-One is….
+There are Germanic Academic texts which categorically state that Eostre and Ostara were originally the Goddess Ishtar-Astarte.
+One is titled….

 From Ishtar to Eostre: Reframing the Near Eastern Origins of an Anglo Saxon Goddess by author Steff V. Scott